 - Checks for usage of released APIs for Cloud

 Define scope of your Custom Code Migration Project

-Now you can define which ABAP custom code must to be taken over to SAP Cloud Platform ABAP Environment.
+Now you can define which ABAP custom code must to be taken over to SAP BTP ABAP Environment.

 Navigate to the Scope overview.
 You will see the graphical presentation of the detailed scope information.
 Initially the scope contains no objects.